okitavera/dotfiles/README.md

 * Last but not least, Your dotfiles are how you personalize your system.
 Stay awesome.

 ## Overview
-Currently, I am using gnome-shell as my main desktop environtment, but sometimes I am using [windowchef](https://github.com/tudurom/windowchef) as well.
+Currently, I am using gnome-shell as my main desktop environtment, but sometimes I am using [windowchef](https://github.com/tudurom/windowchef) and [openbox (patched)](https://github.com/dylanaraps/openbox-patched) as well.
 And this is the rest of apps that I use:
 - App Launcher: `rofi`
 - Music Player: `mpd` and `ncmpcpp`, sometimes `audacious`